ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/index.rst

   This gives curious readers a starting point to learn more, and gives credit to the researchers whose ideas we are building on.
   See the Recommended Resources section below.
-* If we are not able to present quantitative results for sexual and gender minority populations, but have reason to believe that (any of) these populations are especially impacted by the health issues we are studying, we can cite relevant quantitative or qualitative research about disparities, for example about a similar condition, risk factors, or healthcare access.
+* If we are not able to present quantitative results for SGM populations, but have reason to believe that (any of) these populations are especially impacted by the health issues we are studying, we can cite relevant quantitative or qualitative research about disparities, for example about a similar condition, risk factors, or healthcare access.